PaPa31/todom3/README.md

 <details>
   <summary>Hidden text</summary>

-You can see this text if you click щт the "Hidden text" heading.
+You can see this text if you click on the "Hidden text" heading.

 </details>
 ```